jtcdbob/jtcdbob.github.io/_posts/2016-7-25-Leetcode-Revisited.md

 ```

 ##### 382. Linked List Random Node
-Use [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_samplin) technique for the algorithm.
+Use [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) technique for the algorithm.
+The basic idea is to keep one element while going through the entire list of unknown length.
+For ith element in the list, give it 1/i probability to replace the element and eventually just return that element.
+The probability that any element is kept in the end is then `1/n`, where `n` is hitherto unknown length of the list.

 ```cpp
 class Solution {